 This page is made up of three areas;

-the right pane's header, which displays: the operations toolbar; the editable name of the selected requirement; and the info bar (with a shaded background), which also contains the workflow status transitions (see below); and
+- the right pane's header, which displays: the operations toolbar; the hierarchical structure the requirement is in; the editable name of the selected requirement; and the info bar (with a shaded background), which also contains the workflow status transitions (see below); and

 Please note that on smaller screen sizes the navigation pane is not displayed.
 While the navigation pane has a link to take you back to the requirements list, on mobile devices a 'back' button is shown on the left of the operations toolbar.